danhans42/nxflash/README.md

 NXFLASH also has a Python3 based client for uploading/downloading data.
 It has been tested on Python 3.7 on both Linux and Windows 10.

-As well as all the existing features of XFLASH - NXFLASH adds the following features :-
+As well as all the existing features of XFLASH - NXFLASH adds the following :-

 * Dump cart EEPROM via Serial
 * Dump PSX BIOS via Serial
 * Upload/Flash cart EEPROM via Serial
 * increased screen width to 640px (from 512).
 * increased size of Flash From CD Browser

 ## Comms Tool - nxflash.py
 The nxflash.py is the client side tool for NXFLASH.
 As well as the supported features of xflash, nxflash.py will also allow you to upload & execute a PSX-EXE to PSXSERIAL/UniROM v4.4/v6.
 NXFLASH itself does not support EXE upload currently - although it is a future goal.